Bocyaa/PDF-Page-Sorter/README.md

 A Python script to reorder pages in a PDF file based on a specified order.

+## 🧠 Why This Script Exists (aka The Origin Story No One Asked For)

+I had to buy access to the learning app from my driving school in Germany €100 a year (considering it’s basically just a PowerPoint with some buttons).
+So I took a bunch of screenshots of the material pages and turned them into a PDF.
+But the pages ended up in the wrong order, which made studying kind of impossible.
+Instead of manually fixing it (because I have other things to procrastinate with), I wrote this script.
+It lets you reorder PDF pages however you want.
+Now it’s reusable, fast, and saves you from scrolling through a mess.
+It’s not fancy, but it works.
+Like a used Toyota.

 ## Requirements

 - Python 3.x